Clause 1: Power to grant a lease in respect of land at Kew Gardens

-My Lords, Amendments 5, 6, 7 and 8 in this group are in my name, all of which are probing amendments, and part of which we already began to address in the other debate, so I will try to amend my notes as we go along.
+My Lords, Amendments 5, 6, 7 and 8 in this group are in my name.
+All of them are probing amendments, and and we already began to address some of the issues in the other debate, so I will try to amend my notes as we go along.
 They all address the need for more information to be provided about the financial impact of the Bill and the management of the longer leases.

 Amendment 5 addresses the fact that the Bill does not include an impact assessment, and the background details of the financial consequences of implementing the Bill are indeed rather sparse.
 For example, as we know, the original estimates for additional receipts from the extended leases was quoted as £40 million, and this figure has now been scaled down to £15 million.
 However, we have not really had an explanation for the disparity between these two figures, or indeed an explanation of the basis on which that new figure of £15 million has been calculated.